groveatx/groveatx.github.io/gatherings/messages/index.md

 Click the links below to stream or download audio of the messages from our Sunday morning gatherings.

+ - **[December 15, 2013][20131215]** - Jesus chose to come in the midst of the chaos, bringing good news of great joy, and breaking the 400-year silence between God and his people.
+This weeks message reminded us of the incredible story of his birth.

  - **[December 1, 2013][20131201]** - It is difficult to remain thankful for
    the things that we have.
 True, long-lasting thankfulness comes from focusing on everything God has done for us.